3 Steps to Developing a Great Marketing Strategy for a small business.

 There are many options depending how much cash you want to spend on the promotion.
 You can also get a local influencer from a cooking show to promote the product.

 Please, note that you have to be clear about whether to brand or not brand the product.
-If you go the branding route, then you have to spend more money on the communication.
+If you go the branding route, then you have to spend more money on the communication & quality of the product.
 Branding will create an identity for the salt and it is going to take some time and efforts.

-You know, It is going to be a challenge to differentiate a salt product.
+You know, It is going to be a challenge to differentiate a generic product like salt.
 Branding a salt is more difficult as often the consumers don’t care much about the difference.

-The solution to this problem is going to be somewhere between an excellent brand communication and establishing a great partnership with the retail stores.
+The solution to this problem is going to be somewhere between an excellent brand communication and establishing a great partnership with the retail stores in this case.